Keyboard shortcuts

 So far, we've explained the basics on a very simple counter app.
 So simple in fact, that it barely demonstrated any of the key features of Crux.

 Time to ditch the training wheels and dive into something real.
 We'll need to demonstrate a few key concepts.
-How the Elm architecture works at a larger scale, how we manage navigation in a multi-screen apps, and the main focus will be on managed effects and capabilities.
+How the Elm architecture works at a larger scale, how we manage navigation in a multi-screen app, and the main focus will be on managed effects and capabilities.
 To that end, we'll need an app that does enough interesting things, while staying reasonably small.

 You can look at the full example code in the Crux Github repo, but we'll walk through the key parts.
 As before, we're going to start with the core and once we have it, look at the shells.